fkguo/zotero-inspire/README.md

 ## Usage

-- Right click a selected item or multiple selected items, click `Update INSPIRE Metadata`, then choose one of the three options: fetch the metadata with or without abstracts, or update only the citations with and w/o self citations.
+- Right click a selected item or multiple selected items, click `Update INSPIRE Metadata`, then choose one of the three options: fetch the metadata with or without abstracts, or update only the citations with and w/o self citations (if the paper is not in the INSPIRE database, then update the CrossRef citation counts).

 - Right click a selected collection, then click one of the three options.